warrenmwang/coop_casa/backend/README.md

 REST API that manages user and group information for the coop.casa app.
 All user data is stored in the database.

+## Misc.
+Notes From Me For Me

+It took using `sqlc` a couple times, going through their docs, and finally going into their discord server that I now understand that all the inputs are properly "parameterized" and therefore the input values are properly "escaped", thus solving the problem of preventing SQL injection for me, as long as I use their functions with their parameters in my own code.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.